open-contracting/kingfisher-collect/docs/contributing/index.rst

 #. :doc:`Check the log for errors and warnings<../logs>`
 #.
 Check whether the data is as expected, in format and number
+#.
+Integrate it with `Kingfisher Process<../kingfisher_process>` and check for errors and warnings in its logs

 Scrapy offers some debugging features that we haven't used yet: